Lil-Chevy/react-web-page/README.md

 # How To Deploy

 Currently this webpage is not deployed.
-To test the page locally, run "npm run start" in terminal to see.
+To test the page locally, run "npm run start" in terminal.

 ## Contributors